pyglet/pyglet/doc/internal/wraptypes.rst

 classes in the object model are:

 Declaration
-    A single declaration occuring outside of a function body.
+    A single declaration occurring outside of a function body.
 This includes type declarations, function declarations and variable declarations.
 The attributes are ``declarator`` (see below), ``type`` (a Type object) and ``storage`` (for example, 'typedef', 'const', 'static', 'extern', etc).